Our dear friend and former President of Neuroscience Ireland, Tom Connor, who passed away at too young an age in 2013.

-Nominations for either of these awards are welcome at any time of the year – please do so by emailing us email@example.com and include a brief reason for your nomination.
+Nominations for either of these awards are welcome at any time of the year (up to any specific deadlines that may be communicated near to each NSI event).
+Please do so by emailing us email@example.com and include a brief reason for your nomination.
 These will be considered by the NSI Board annually.

 This Year’s Winner:

 2017: Prof. John Cryan, UCC (Tom Connor Distinguished Investigator Award)

 As NUI Galway was where John and Tom first met and became friends as well as colleagues, it will be particularly fitting that John will be presented with his award at the Neuroscience Ireland conference in NUI Galway in August 2017.

 Congratulations to John from all of us at Neuroscience Ireland and from all of your friends and colleagues in the Irish Neuroscience community!

 2015: Prof. Paul Kenny, USA (Tom Connor Distinguished Investigator Award)

 2013: Prof. Marina Lynch, TCD (Tom Connor Distinguished Investigator Award)